 Chino Creek (Figure 3-13a).
-During the 1990s, groundwater levels along Chino Creek increased, particularly along the north reach of Chino Creek, where groundwater levels increased by over 30 feet.
+During the late 1990s, groundwater levels along Chino Creek increased, particularly along the north reach of Chino Creek, where groundwater levels increased by over 30 feet.
 The increase in groundwater levels was most likely due to reduced pumping in the area.
-Since 2000, groundwater levels have remained relatively stable, even as CDA pumping increased.
+Since 2000, groundwater levels have remained relatively stable, even as Chino Basin Desalter pumping commenced and increased at wells I-I, I-2, I-3, I-4, I-16, I-17, I-18, I-20, and I-21 to the north of Chino Creek (see inset map on Figure 3-13b).
+Since 2017, total pumping at these Chino Basin Desalter wells in the Chino Creek area has been at historically low volumes, contributing to a decrease in pumping in this area.

-From 2015-2020, the measured groundwater levels at the PBHSP monitoring wells along Chino Creek show an increasing trend along the northern portion of Chino Creek (PB-9/1, PB-8, and RP2-MW3) and a relatively stable or slight decreasing trend along the southern portion (PB-7/1 and PB-6/1).
+From 2015-2021, the measured groundwater levels at the PBHSP monitoring wells along Chino Creek show a stable trend along the northern portion of Chino Creek (PB-9/1, PB-8, and RP2-MW3) and stable trend along the central reach, (PB-7/1), and a slight decreasing trend along the southern reach (PB-6/1).
 Groundwater levels fluctuate seasonally, in some cases by more than 15 feet, under the seasonal stresses of pumping and recharge.
 During the winter months of WY 2017 and 2019, groundwater levels at the PBHSP monitoring wells increased to their highest recorded levels, likely in response to the recharge of stormwater discharge in unlined creeks and the associated surface-water reservoir that ponds behind Prado Dam.
-Over the last year (September 2019 to September 2020) groundwater levels remained stable along the northern reach of Chino Creek (PB-9/1, PB-8, and RP3-MW3) and decreased by up to one foot along the southern reach of Chino Creek (PB-7/1 and PB-6/1).
+Over the last year (September 2020 to September 2021) groundwater levels remained stable along the upper northern reach of Chino Creek (PB-9/1), decreased by up to two feet along lower northern reach (PB-8, and RP3-MW3), and decreased by up to one foot along the southern reach of Chino Creek (PB-7/1 and PB-6/1).

-The Average Growing-Season NDVI and the air photo analyses along Chino Creek show that changes in the vegetation were relatively minor (discussed in Section 3.1) during 2019-2020.
-Hence, the main observations and conclusions for the period of 2019 to 2020 in this area are that groundwater levels remained relatively stable and the riparian vegetation did not change significantly.
+The Average Growing-Season NDVI and the air photo analyses along Chino Creek show that changes in the vegetation were relatively minor (discussed in Section 3.1) during 2020-2021.
+Hence, the main observations and conclusions for the period of 2020 to 2021 in this area are that groundwater levels remained relatively stable or decreased and the riparian vegetation did not change significantly.

 Mill Creek.
 (Figure 3-13b).
 During the 1990s, groundwater levels along Mill Creek increased, particularly along the north reach of Mill Creek where groundwater levels increased by about 10 feet, most likely due to reduced agricultural pumping in the area.
 Since 2000, groundwater levels have declined, particularly along the north reach of Mill Creek where groundwater levels have declined by up to 15 feet.
-The decline in groundwater levels was most likely due to the onset and progressive increase in CDA pumping.
+The decline in groundwater levels was most likely due to the onset and progressive increase in Chino Basin Desalter pumping at wells I-5, I-6, I-7, I-8, I-9, I-10, I-11, I-20, I-21 to the north of Mill Creek (see inset map on Figure 3-13b).
+Since 2017, total pumping at these Chino Basin Desalter wells in the Mill Creek area have progressively increased to a historically high volume, contributing to the increase in the total pumping observed in this area.